-No. However, in 2007 an additional race category was added for "More than one race".
-And in 2008, the order of presentation of Asian, Native Hawaiian and Pacific Islanders on the table changed slightly and it excludes Asians from the subtotal of line 5.
+No. Patients will be counted in the same racial category that they were counted in last year.
+In 2008 an additional race category was added for "More than one race."
 With the addition of the race classification, the UDS classifications are now consistent with those used by the Census Bureau as per the October 30, 1997, Federal Register Notice entitled, "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity," issued by the Office of Management and Budget (OMB).
 These standards govern the categories used to collect and present federal data on race and ethnicity.
 The OMB requires five minimum categories (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander) for race.
 In addition to the five race groups, the OMB also states that respondents should be offered the option of selecting more than one race.
-The addition of Line 9 permits reporting of those people who have chosen to report two or more races.
+The addition of Line 6 permits reporting of those people who have chosen to report two or more races.

-- 2. How do you report Patients of Latino/Hispanic ethnicity now? - In 2007, we divided the table into two sections.
-Patients who, in the past, were reported on line 5 (Latino / Hispanic) will be reported on line 1 as Latino/Hispanic and will be reported on lines 5 through 11 as appropriate.
-If "Hispanic/Latino" is the only identity recorded in the center's files, these patients will be reported on line 10 as having an "Unreported" racial identification. - 3.
-How do we report individuals who receive different types of services or use more than one of the grantee's service delivery sites?
+2. How should patients of Hispanic/Latino ethnicity now be reported?

+In 2008, we divided the table into two sections.
+In 2009, the table has been revised to show race and ethnicity data in a matrix.
+Patients who were once reported as Hispanic / Latino independent of race will now be reported in Column A as Hispanic/Latino.
+Patients are to be reported on lines 1 through 7 depending on their race.
+If "Hispanic/Latino" is the only identity recorded in the center's files, these patients will be reported in column A on line 7 as having an "Unreported" racial identification.

+3. How are individuals who receive different types of services or use more than one of the grantee's service delivery sites reported?
 For example, a person who receives both medical and dental services or a woman who receives primary care from one clinic, but gets prenatal care at another.

 UDS Tables 3A and 3B provide unduplicated counts of patients.
-Grantees are required to report each patient once and only once on Table 3A and once in each section of Table 3B, regardless of the type or number of services they receive or where they receive them.
-Each person who has received at least one encounter reported on Table 5 is to be counted once and only once on Table 3A, once on lines 1-4 of Table 3B and once on lines 5a through 11 on Table 3B.
-Encounters are defined in detail in the "Definitions" section.
+Grantees are required to report each patient once and only once on Table 3A and on Table 3B, regardless of the type or number of services they receive or where they receive them.
+Each person who has at least one visit reported on Table 5 is to be counted once and only once on Table 3A and on Table 3B.
+Visits are defined in detail in the "Definitions of Visits, Providers, Patients, and FTE" section (page 6).
 Note the following:

-- Persons who only receive WIC services and no other services at the agency are not to be counted as patients or reported on Table 3A or Table 3B. - Persons who only receive lab services or whose only service was an immunization or screening test as part of a community wide health promotion/disease prevention effort are not to be counted as patients or reported on Table 3A or Table 3B.

-NOTE: The sum of Table 3A, Line 39, Column A + B (total patients by age and gender) must equal Table 3B, Lines 4 (total patients by ethnicity) and 11 (total patients by race); Table 4, Line 6 (total patients by income); and Table 4 Line 12, Column A + B (total patients by insurance status).
-The sum of Table 3A, Lines 1-20, Column A + B (total patients age 0-19 years) must equal Table 4, Line 12, Column A (total patients age 0-19 years).
+- Persons who receive WIC services and no other services at the agency are not to be counted as patients or reported on Table 3A or 3B (or anywhere on the UDS). - Persons who only receive lab services or whose only service was an immunization or screening test are not to be counted as patients or reported on Table 3A or 3B. - 4.
+Do the numbers on Tables 3A and 3B tie to UDS data reported on other tables?Yes.
+The sum of Table 3A, Line 39, Column A + B (total patients by age and gender) must equal Table 3B, Line 8 column D (total patients by Hispanic/Latino Identity and Race); Total Patients by Zip Code; Table 4, Line 6 (total patients by income); and Table 4 Line 12, Column A + B (total patients by insurance status).
+The sum of Table 3A, Lines 1-20, Column A + B (total patients age 0-19 years) must equal Table 4, Line 12, Column A (total patients age 0-19 years). - 5.
+Does race and Hispanic/Latino identify of all our patients need to be collected and reported?